Learning Robust Output Control Barrier Functions from Safe Expert Demonstrations: Learning ROCBFs from Expert Demonstrations

 \subsubsection{Increasing the volume of $\mathcal{C}$}

-We next explain how to avoid a disconnected learned safe set $\mathcal{C}$, which would degrade control performance, and show how to increase the volume of $\mathcal{C}$.
-Recall $\underline{Z}_\text{safe}$ from the previous subsection and define
+We next explain how to avoid learning a safe set $\mathcal{C}$ consisting of many disconnected sets, which would not be practical, and show simultaneously how to increase the volume of $\mathcal{C}$.
+Let